python/cpython/Doc/library/turtle.rst

    Write text - the string representation of *arg* - at the current turtle position according to *align* ("left", "center" or right") and with the given font.
-If *move* is true, the pen is moved to the bottom-right corner of the text.
+If *move* is a truthy value, the pen is moved to the bottom-right corner of the text.
 By default, *move* is ``False``.

    >>> turtle.write("Home = ", True, align="center")